-Figure 9 - 1883 Greenway Lighthouse The Greenway Lighthouse (left of photo) was only demolished upon completion of the Barnet Lighthouse replaced with a kerosene system.
+Figure 9 - 1883 Greenway Lighthouse The Greenway Lighthouse (left of photo) was only demolished upon completion of the Barnet Lighthouse kerosene system.
 The new fuel was cheaper to run and required just two men to operate.

 Figure 10 - Plan of the Engineer's Quarters